-- (c) Lifeguards shall not be left guarding on the pool deck for longer that two (2) hours at a time (revised March I, 1998). - (d) Those employees giving lessons will be paid fifteen (I 5) additional minutes before and fifteen (15) additional minutes after an instructional lesson block to allow for preparations and reporting time.
-(Added March I, 2001)
+- ii) require a Lifeguard to work six (6) consecutive days in order to cover shift changes. - iii) shifts can occur on a 24-hour basis. - b) The minimum number of hours per shift for which a Lifeguard shall be paid will be in accordance with the Employment Standards Act.
+(Revised March 1,2004) - c) Lifeguards shall not be left guarding on the pool deck for longer than two (2) hours at a time.
+(Revised March 1, 2004) - d) Those employees giving lessons will be paid fifteen (15) additional minutes before and fifteen (15) additional minutes after an instructional lesson block to allow for preparations and reporting time.
+(Added March 1,2001)

-18.1.8 Overtime Hours and Pay - Lifeguards, Cashier/Receptionist, and Waterslide Attendant
+18.1.8 Overtime Hours and Pay - Lifeguards, Cashier/Receptionist, and Waterslide Attendant a) Overtime shall mean all time worked at the request of the Employer in excess of eight (8) hours per day or forty (40) hours per week.
+Overtime shall be paid as follows:

-- (a) Overtime shall mean all time worked at the request of the Employer in excess of eight (8) hours per day or forty (40) hours per week.
-Overtime shall be paid as follows: - 1 1⁄2 times the rate for the first three hours in each day and 2 times the rate thereafter.
+1 /2 times the rate for the first three hours in each day and 2 times the rate thereafter, (Revised March 1,2001)

-- (b) Statutory holidays will be paid at straight time, except where such payment will conflict with or be less than Provincial Labour Standards. - (c) All overtime hours will be paid out in cash. - (d) No shift premium for weekend work.
+- b) Statutory holidays will be paid at straight time, except where such payment will conflict with or be less than Employment Standards Act.
+(Revised March 1, 2004) - c) All overtime hours will be paid out in cash. - d) No shift premium for weekend work.